-The Regulations require that every close-ended scheme (except Equity Linked Saving Scheme) shall be mandatorily listed on a recognised stock exchange.
-The units of the plan under the scheme will be listed on the National Stock Exchange of India Ltd. (NSE).
-However the trustees reserve the right to list the units of the scheme on any other Stock Exchange.
-Since units are proposed to be listed on the NSE, an investor can buy/sell units of the Plan under the Scheme on a continuous basis on the NSE and other recognized stock exchanges where units will be listed.
+a) Liquidity provisions such as listing, repurchase and redemption - The Regulations require that every close end scheme (except Equity Linked Saving Scheme) shall be mandatorily listed on a recognised stock exchange.
+The units of the plan under the scheme will be listed on the Bombay Stock Exchange Ltd. (BSE) or other stock exchanges as may be decided by RNLAM from time to time.
+However the trustees reserve the right to list the units of the plan on any other Stock Exchange.
+Since units are proposed to be listed on the BSE, an investor can buy/sell units of the Plan under the Scheme on a continuous basis on the BSE and other recognized stock exchanges where units will be listed.

-Investors will not be able to redeem their units during the tenor of the Scheme and there will be redemption by the fund on the maturity of the Scheme.
+Investors holding the units by way of an account statement (physical form) will not be able to redeem their units during the tenure of the Scheme and there will be redemption by the fund on the maturity of the Scheme.
 However the units held in dematerialized form can be traded on the Stock Exchange.

 The requirement of minimum investment will not be applicable on listing of units.
-The trading lot is one unit of the scheme Investors can purchase units at market prices, which may be at a premium /discount to the NAV of the scheme depending upon the demand and supply of units at the exchanges.
+The trading lot is one unit of the Plan.
+Investors can purchase units at market prices, which may be at a premium /discount to the NAV of the scheme depending upon the demand and supply of units at the exchanges.